Shen Yun Is a Performing Arts Company Adored by Millions; The New York Times Needs to Tell the Rest of the Story

 When Simone Biles warmed up for the preliminaries in the Paris Olympic Games, she injured her calf and limped, at times crawled, off the deck.
 But because she is Simone Biles, the best athlete in the history of gymnastics, she fought through the pain, and two weeks later she returned with three gold and one silver medal to the United States.
 Had she decided to whine or give in to the pain, she would have endured less excruciating pain, but probably also won fewer medals.

 Everyone knows how tough ballet training is: hours and hours of repeating the same body movements.
-The Russian ballet school is infamous for its disciplined, pain-defying dancers, and the same is probably also true for other ballet schools.
+Russian ballet is infamous for its disciplined, pain-defying dancers, and the same is probably also true for other ballet schools.

 When it comes to training the physical body for competitive sports or performing arts, there is no shortcut; there is no way to become world-class without hitting a wall of pain.
 That’s the reason why we admire those dancers, because they train beyond what we could do.

-Every dancer can quit, of course, if they want to, but because they are passionate about dance and exceeding the limits, they stay.
+Every dancer can quit, of course, if they want to, but because they are passionate about dance and about exceeding the limits, they stay.

 Similar observations are true for the legendary Navy SEAL training.
 There is a bell in the training facility.
 Every candidate can break the training at any time, ring the bell, and quit.
 Nobody will hold him back.
 But those who stay and endure the training until the end will be proud to have made it through the toughest hardships.
 The difficulties and suffering endured during the training were not for tasteless entertainment; it was training that prepared the SEALs for the most challenging tasks.